yujiri8/yujiri.xyz/reviews/deltarune.md

 Toriel calls Kris.
 Naturally, Kris tells her nothing.
 This conversation takes a dark turn when Toriel says she "will have to punish" Kris for being late and that he "will have to go to bed early".
 I know we can't really make this situation work because Kris doesn't tell her what happened, but why would Toby turn Toriel into a vengeful parent who will respond to behavior she knows she doesn't know the story of and has no reason to think was malicious by sentencing someone to imprisonment?

-I lookd around for familiar characters before heading home and found Undyne, Asgore, and Sans.
+I looked around for familiar characters before heading home and found Undyne, Asgore, and Sans.
 Undyne was the only person I found that I could discuss the underground with, and she doesn't believe Kris.

 Undyne also says that Kris is "Asgore's kid", which is odd because it seems like Toriel and Asgore never got back together - they don't live together, and when I delivered flowers from Asgore (who's a gardener) to Toriel, she was unhappy to find out they were from him.